PikachuPenial/Titanmod/PATCHNOTES.md

+# December 29th, 2025 (12/29/25)
+**>QOL & BUG FIXES**
+- Fixed non-Titanmod maps with different spawn entities from base sandbox maps not working as intended

 # December 21st, 2025 (12/21/25)
 **>QOL & BUG FIXES**
 - Quick weapon switching is now properly client sided and players will no longer experience a delay when switching between weapons because of their ping